-The World Summit Awards has been initiated in 2003 in the framework of the UN World Summit on the Information Society (UN WSIS) held in Geneva.
+The World Summit Awards were initiated in 2003 in the framework of the UN World Summit on the Information Society (UN WSIS) held in Geneva.
 The declared aim of the conference was to make Information and Communication Technology (ICT) accessible to everyone and to bridge the digital divide.
-The World Summit Awards (WSA) was established as a means to achieve this and has been working since then on putting the UN-WSIS goals into action.
+The World Summit Awards (WSA) were established as a means to achieve this and hve been working to put UN-WSIS goals into action ever since.

 WSIS ACTION LINES AND THE INTEGRATION IN THE WSA AWARD SYSTEM

 C1.
 The role of public governance authorities and all stakeholders in the promotion of ICTs for development